audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 ### Part 2 - Recommendations

-* we
+* An average Santander client is most likely to open Current account, then Direct debit, follwed by Particular account and E-account.
+This should always be used as a guildline when recommendating products to clients.

 * Santander could personalise student clients' product offering to focus on Current accout, Direct Debit, Payroll and E- account.
+If the students are under 25 years old, Junior account might also be offered.

 * Santander should targret VIP clients if they want to cross sell Mid-term deposit, Current account or E-account.